Metal-free dental implants: Stay close to nature with ceramics.

 Pure titanium has first-class corrosion behaviour, which means that the precious metal has excellent immunological compatibility compared to other metals.
 However, orthopaedic surgeons as well as dentists also know that titanium constantly releases small particles with a diameter of 1-10 µm into the surrounding tissue.
-Once ingested, this can lead to an undesirable local inflammatory reaction - called titanium intolerance, which can later result in systemic inflammation.
+Once ingested, this can lead to an undesirable local inflammatory reaction - called titanium intolerance or titanium allergy, which can later result in systemic inflammation.
 The lack of bony integration of the implant as well as serious health disorders can result.

 Ceramic implants are trend-setting.